ands/sproutline/README.md

 *'sproutline.h'* is the whole library.
 It follows the stb philosophy.
-Everything else here is example usage.
+Everything else here is example code, an example image and this readme.

 # Pipeline
 ![Sproutline pipeline](https://github.com/ands/sproutline/raw/master/README_pipeline.png)